mathewlippincott/headfullofair/_posts/2010-06-25-solar-blimp-to-cross-english-channel.md

 guid: http://www.headfullofair.com/?p=274
 permalink: /2010/06/25/solar-blimp-to-cross-english-channel/
 categories:
+  - post

+tags:
   - airships
-  - future
-  - the real world
-  - post
+  - solar balloon

 ---
 While I&#8217;m preparing for a workshop where we&#8217;ll build some solar hot-air balloons, a **[very different solar aerostat][1]**, running of photovoltaics, is set to cross the English Channel!
 As thin-film solar cells improve and energy prices, rise, I bet these things will be a really big deal.